joulev/ezkomment/docs/sites-and-pages/create-new-site.md

 Typically you would not want random people to take your comment section embed URL to embed to their websites.
 The site domain is for that: only webpages under the domain/subdomain you provide are allowed to embed the comment sections.
 Then the comment section is "protected" by [`frame-ancestors`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors).

-Do note that this protection [may not work for very old browsers](https://caniuse.com/?search=frame-ancestors) (but we do not support browsers that old anyway), and regardless of this configuration the embed URL is always public (i.e. people can always open it as a normal webpage).
+Do note that this protection [may not work for very old browsers](https://caniuse.com/?search=frame-ancestors) (but ezkomment does not support browsers that old anyway).

+The protection is also disabled for `localhost`, so everyone can simply copy the `iframe` source and see it locally in their machine.
+This is intentional, since otherwise _you_ would also be locked out of the comment section locally.
+The embed URL is always public anyway (i.e. people can always open it as a normal webpage), so we consider protecting against `localhost` is too restrictive.

-However, if you want to disable this restriction, simply set the site domain to `*` ("catch-all"), in that case while everyone can embed your comment section to their websites, you can add ezkomment pages for any domains under the ezkomment site.
+However, if you want to disable all restrictions, simply set the site domain to `*` ("catch-all"), in that case while everyone can embed your comment section to their websites, you can add ezkomment pages for any domains under the ezkomment site.